by Starsky Hutch 76

 Many of my enemies have accused me of being a braggart, of making my accomplishments sound greater than they are.
 Nothing could be further from the truth.
 In fact, I hid them for a very long time, and for good reason.
 When primitive minds discovered what I was, it often proved dangerous for myself.
 I have been stabbed, shot, lynched, poisoned, and nearly beheaded.
 Once I was even kidnapped by pagans who hoped to gain immortality by eating my flesh.
 I escaped, of course.
 You don’t live as long as I do without developing survival skills.

-Probably the most asked question of me is why I continue to fake my own death, abandoning kingdom and empire to start anew elsewhere.
+Probably my most-asked question is why I continue to fake my own death, abandoning kingdom and empire to start anew elsewhere.
 The answer is simple.
 There is only so much people will accept in their limited perspective, even from their king.
 Eventually it becomes necessary to the interests of my continued well-being to move on.

 I always left some remnant of my hold, though.
 Even in my absence, a bit of my power base remained.
 That is, until I made one fateful error.